Who we are

-The Pilot Club of Manhattan was chartered in February 1963 and has been involved in a number of service projects since that time.
-In 2005 we adopted the autism spectrum as our service focus, with our goal being to find ways to help families, caregivers and educators of children on the spectrum.
-We are hosting our 10th annual Autism Spectrum Disorders workshop in June 2015.
+In 2005 we adopted the autism spectrum as our service focus.
+Our goal is to find ways to help families, caregivers and educators of children on the spectrum.
+We hosted an autism workshop for parents and educators for a number of years.
 In addition, the club donates autism spectrum related books and videos to the USD 383 (Manhattan-Ogden) lending library.
 These books are available through the school district for parents to check out.
 Pilot Club of Manhattan also provides funds to help autism teachers purchase incentives to use in the classroom with their students.

-The Pilot Club of Manhattan is in the Kansas/Missouri District of Pilot International.
+The Pilot Club of Manhattan was chartered in February 1963 and has been involved in a number of service projects since that time.
+The Pilot Club of Manhattan is in the Heartland District of Pilot International.
 Pilot International was founded in Macon, Georgia, in 1921.
 Brain-related disorders were adopted as the service focus in 1990 to promote awareness of brain-related disorders and to improve the lives of those affected through education, volunteer activities, financial support and research.

-Pilot International Mission Statement:
+Pilot International Mission Statement

 Pilot International’s mission is to influence positive change in communities throughout the world.
 To do this, we come together in friendship and service, focusing on encouraging brain safety and health and supporting those who care for others.